Button Menu

 Join us for a combined concert from the DePauw University Band and the String Orchestra!
 More info coming soon!

-The DePauw University School of Music is the home of 3 choral ensembles: University Chorus, Vox Animae, and Festival Choir!
-This concert will feature all three ensembles performing independently as well as in tandem to showcase a plethora of repertoire!
+The DePauw University School of Music is the home of 3 choral ensembles: University Chorus, Vox Animae, and the Festival Choir!
+This concert will feature all three ensembles performing independently as well as en masse to showcase a plethora of repertoire!

 DePauw University Choirs